AI Coding Companions: Comparing AWS, GitHub, & Google

 While all of the AI coding companion providers we looked at have security and data protection policies, it’s the use of their tools that can create vulnerabilities.
 That makes it incumbent on developers to be aware of the risks, and for corporate policies to mitigate them.

 Software developers have lots to gain from adopting AI coding companions.
-The ability to automate repetitive tasks, to optimise code with machine learning, to quickly find and correct errors, and to speed up coding overall are undeniably “wins”.
+The ability to automate repetitive tasks, to optimize code with machine learning, to quickly find and correct errors, and to speed up coding overall are undeniably “wins”.
 They free up more time for developers to bring creativity to their work, add user value, and focus on business logic.

 It seems reasonable to expect these tools will become more advanced, secure, and reliable over time.
-But it’s a long time off, if ever, that AI will take over the hard parts of coding, the ones that require imagination, inspiration, and expert judgement.
+But it’s a long time off, if ever, that AI will take over the hard parts of coding, the ones that require imagination, inspiration, and expert judgment.

 For now—and maybe for always—that part still falls to people, to the developers.
 And related to that, it is people who need to bring a responsible, security-minded approach to keep enterprises, their customers, and partners safe and secure wherever AI is used.